 A resume is like the first knock on a company’s door that if you want to get answered, should be loud, clear, and inviting.
 Never misinterpret your resume as a mere piece of paper carrying your career info.
 Or think that it’s the personal interview that requires all the hard work.
 No, no, no, and a hundredth time no.

 In such a hush-hush job market, where surly worthy job opportunities are far less compared to the number of able candidates, a resume can’t be taken for granted.
 As based on it, the hiring manager decides whether to call you for an interview or not.

 So, if you want your resume to land on the HR manager’s list of suitable candidates, pay attention to what goes in your resume.

 We studied several resumes, talked to recruiters, and even the industry experts on the subject.
-All efforts just to understand and search the factors that increase a resume’s hireability factors.
+All efforts just to understand and search the factors that improve a resume’s hireability factors.

 Here, presenting you the essence of our study in eight points, which we feel if followed by a job seeker, will improve his/her resume’s hireability quotient by approx 160%.

 Go forward, read, understand, and update your resume, for your career growth and development!

 1. Different Resume for Different Recruiters

 The heading in itself is self-explanatory, i.e. a job seeker should avoid the practice of sending the same resume to prospective companies out with vacancies.